The Story Maker

 This week, it showed up as honesty, alignment, and the quiet act of standing with what’s true.

-Week Three — Grounding
+Week Three — Grounding (The Roots)

 Grounding isn’t about stopping — it’s about creating enough steadiness to move with care.